metheiram/DineFlow/replit.md

 # Overview

 This is a modern Point of Sale (POS) system for restaurants built as a full-stack web application.
 The system provides comprehensive restaurant management capabilities including order management, table tracking, menu administration, staff management, and real-time analytics.
-It features a clean, neumorphic design with a focus on usability for restaurant staff.
+It features a clean, neumorphic design with warm, appetizing colors and a focus on usability for restaurant staff.

 The application follows a monorepo structure with a React frontend, Express.js backend, and PostgreSQL database using Drizzle ORM for type-safe database operations.
+The UI uses a warm, restaurant-friendly color palette with coral/orange accent colors, earthy backgrounds, and soft gray placeholder text for an elegant, professional appearance.

 # User Preferences